WTVK (TV)

-WTVK (channel 59) is a television station licensed to Oswego, Illinois, United States, serving the Chicago television market and primarily airing paid programming from Corner Store TV.
+WTVK (channel 59) is a television station licensed to Oswego, Illinois, United States, serving the Chicago television market and primarily airing home shopping programming from Shop LC.
 Owned by Venture Technologies Group, it is a sister station to WRME-LD (channel 33).
 WTVK's official primary transmitter is located in Deer Park Township near Starved Rock State Park in LaSalle County, with its officially secondary, but de facto, main transmitter atop the John Hancock Center in downtown Chicago.

 WTVK also operates a digital replacement translator on UHF channel 18, licensed to Pekin (with its transmitter on High Point Lane near East Peoria).

 History

 Temporary logo featured in 2006 during transition from UPN to MyNetworkTV.

 WAOE, My59 logo from 2006 to 2020.

 Originally licensed to Peoria as WAOE, the station signed on the air on July 5, 1999, as a UPN affiliate and aired an analog signal on UHF channel 59.
 Its studios were located on Fulton Street in downtown Peoria.
 In its early months, the station broadcast at a low power; WAOE's signal would be upgraded in early 2000, allowing AT&T Cable to add the station to its lineup on February 22.
 Before WAOE's launch, then-ABC affiliate WHOI (channel 19) had a secondary affiliation with UPN.

 On January 24, 2006, The WB and UPN announced the two networks would end broadcasting and merge to form The CW.
 On February 22, News Corporation announced it would start up another new network called MyNetworkTV.
 It was made public on March 15 that WAOE would become the market's MyNetworkTV outlet.
 Meanwhile, cable-only WB affiliate WBPE (operated by WHOI) became the area's CW station.
 To offer non-cable viewers access to The CW, WHOI added a new second digital subchannel to simulcast the new network.
 WAOE would officially join MyNetworkTV on September 5 while WHOI-DT2 started offering The CW 13 days later on September 18.

 WAOE shut down its analog signal, over UHF channel 59, on December 1, 2008, approximately six months before the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 39, using virtual channel 59.